History of the graphical user interface: Xerox PARC

 In 1973, Xerox PARC developed the Alto personal computer.
 It had a bitmapped screen, and was the first computer to demonstrate the desktop metaphor and graphical user interface (GUI).
-It was not a commercial product, but several thousand units were built and were heavily used at PARC, as well as other XEROX offices, and at several universities for many years.
+Several thousand units were built and were heavily used at PARC, as well as other XEROX offices, and at several universities for many years.
 The Alto greatly influenced the design of personal computers during the late 1970s and early 1980s, notably the Three Rivers PERQ, the Apple Lisa and Macintosh, and the first Sun workstations.

 The modern WIMP GUI was first developed at Xerox PARC by Alan Kay, Larry Tesler, Dan Ingalls, David Smith, Clarence Ellis and a number of other researchers.
 This was introduced in the Smalltalk programming environment.
 It used windows, icons, and menus (including the first fixed drop-down menu) to support commands such as opening files, deleting files, moving files, etc. In 1974, work began at PARC on Gypsy, the first bitmap What-You-See-Is-What-You-Get (WYSIWYG) cut and paste editor.
-In 1975, Xerox engineers demonstrated a Graphical User Interface "including icons and the first use of pop-up menus".
+In 1975, Xerox engineers demonstrated a graphical user interface "including icons and the first use of pop-up menus".

 In 1981 Xerox introduced a pioneering product, Star, a workstation incorporating many of PARC's innovations.
 Although not commercially successful, Star greatly influenced future developments, for example at Apple, Microsoft and Sun Microsystems.

 Quantel Paintbox

-Released by digital imaging company Quantel in 1981, the Paintbox was a color graphical workstation with supporting of mouse input, but more oriented for graphics tablets; this model also was notable as one of the first systems with implementation of pop-up menus.
+Released by digital imaging company Quantel in 1981, the Paintbox was a color graphical workstation with support for mouse input, but more oriented for graphics tablets; this model also was notable as one of the first systems to implement pop-up menus.